CumulusNetworks/docs/content/cumulus-linux-518/Whats-New/_index.md

 - For a list of open and fixed issues in Cumulus Linux 5.18, see the {{<link title="Cumulus Linux 5.18 Release Notes" text="Cumulus Linux 5.18 Release Notes">}}.
 - To upgrade to Cumulus Linux 5.18, first check the {{<link title="#release-considerations" text="Release Considerations">}} below, then follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.

+{{%notice note%}}
+- Cumulus Linux 5.18.1 is tested and validated as part of the Spectrum-X reference architecture release 2.3.1.
+- Cumulus Linux 5.18.2 is tested and validated as part of the Spectrum-X reference architecture release 2.3.2.

+For a list of approved product releases, refer to the {{<exlink url="https://docs.nvidia.com/networking/software/spectrumx-solution-stack/index.html" text="NVIDIA Spectrum-X Validated Solution Stack">}}.
+{{%/notice%}}

 ## What's New in Cumulus Linux 5.18.2

 Cumulus Linux 5.18.2 provides {{<link title="Cumulus Linux 5.18 Release Notes" text="bug fixes">}} and the following new feature: